johnnynotsolucky/upcake/README.md

 request timing data and any response data including headers, content and response code.

-The request URL, headers, headers_template and content support template rendering with [Handlebars](https://docs.rs/handlebars/4.1.3/handlebars/index.html) syntax.
+The request URL, headers and content support template rendering with [Handlebars](https://docs.rs/handlebars/4.1.3/handlebars/index.html) syntax.

 Requests are run in parallel except where they have a dependency to another